 City Records Request

 The City Recorder is the Records Officer for the City.
-City Council minutes, adopted ordinances, resolutions, contract documents, fire and ambulance records, phase one environmental reports, and more are available in the Clerk’s Office.
+City Council minutes, adopted ordinances, resolutions, contract documents, fire and ambulance records, phase one environmental reports, and more are available in the City Recorder’s Office.
 (Police record requests are handled by the Police Department, see above.)
-If you have a request for a specific document from any city department (other than police), fill out the online West Jordan City Records Request form below.
+If you have a request for a specific document from any city department (other than police), please contact the Recorder’s Office.

 Police Records Request